a-foreman/Single_Cell_Shiny_Lab_Dashboard/README.md

 }
 file_contents <- setNames(file_contents, datanames)
 ```
-## Functions
-The functions below relate to submitting new entries into the single cell database.
-"Responses" is a directory in the SingleCell.RDS folder. epoch and human time are used as filenames for metadata saved in the form so they can be easily deleted/updated if required based on the submission date.
-Each form submission is an individual .csv file.

 Label Mandatory sets the '*' icon to show which fields are mandatory fields = if all mandatory fields are not filled in, then the form response will not submit.
 The row headers for 'Mandatory fields' as well as all the form fields are set as objects; these correspond to the form headers set in 'Submit New Datasets' - if you decided to change the metadata collected, you need to update Mandatory, all fields and the textInput headers.